vamos404/PortScanner/README.md

 # PortScanner
 PortScanner is a python based tool.
 That will scan for TCP connection on user specified ports.
 It accepts both IP/domain as target.
+[I have made this port scanner as the part of my learning python & it's not as extensive as regular scanners!]

 # Notes
 1. Python3 have to be installed